dreamportdev/Osdev-Notes/01_Build_Process/03_Boot_Protocols.md

 ```

 ### Fancy Features

 Stivale 2 also provides some more advanced features:

 - It can enable 5 level paging, if requested.
 - It boots up AP (all other) cores in the system, and provides an easy interface to run code on them.
-- It supports KASLR, loading your kernel at a random offset each time.
+- It supports KASLR, loading our kernel at a random offset each time.
 - It can also provide things like EDID blobs, address of the PXE server (if booted this way), and a device tree blob on some platforms.
 - A fully ANSI-compliant terminal is provided.
 This does require the kernel to make certain promises about memory layout and the GDT, but it's a very useful debug tool or basic shell in the early stages.